JimCay/zkevm-bridge-ui/README.md

 # zkEVM Bridge UI

-The zkEVM Bridge UI provides a simple user interface to bridge ETH 、BTC and your favorite ERC-20 tokens from Ethereum to the Bitcoinzk and back.
+The zkEVM Bridge UI provides a simple user interface to bridge ETH 、BTC and your favorite ERC-20 tokens from Ethereum to the BitcoinZK and back.

 ## Development